IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 - For `cp4waiops.eventManager.enabled`, it needs to be false if you use `x-small` profile as it only covers AI Manager, not including Event Manager.
 - For `cp4waiops.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
 Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.

-The following parameters are invisible when you create the Argo CD App from UI, but you can add them when filling in the Argo CD App form in `HELM` > `VALUES` field.
+The following install parameters are not commonly used, so they are invisible when you create the Argo CD App from UI.
+But you can add them when filling in the form in `HELM` > `VALUES` field.

 | Parameter                          | Type   | Default Value  | Description
 | ---------------------------------- |--------|----------------|-------------